ooRexx/ooRexx/samples/windows/oodialog/controls/ReadMe.txt

     the calendar, resize the calendar to the optimal size, and determine which months are currently displayed.

-    - fiscalReports.rex
+    - upDown.rex

-    Demonstrates how to use the DateTimePicker control.
-This example focuses on how to use call back fields in the format string for the DateTimePicker control and how to respond to the FORMATQUERY, FORMAT, and KEYDOWN notifications.
+    Demonstrates how to use the UpDown class.
+An up down control is a pair of arrow buttons that the user can click to increment or decrement a value, such as a scroll position or a number displayed in a companion control.

     - userStringDTP.rex